PrismLauncher/prismlauncher.org/src/wiki/overview/code-of-conduct.md

   parent: Overview
   order: 1
 ---
 # Contributor Covenant Code of Conduct

 This is a modified version of the Contributor Covenant.
-See commit history to see our changes.
+See commit history to see our changes.\
+\
+Change some stuff

 ## Our Pledge